 Oftentimes, puppies will see the crate as their den, and a place to escape to when they’re anxious or need some time alone.

-If that describes your pup, then there’s no question that a kennel is right for him.
+If that describes your fella, then there’s no question that a kennel is right for him.

-No matter how cute your pup is, his tendency to chew is probably one of the most annoying problems.
-He will happily chew everything from your books to your shoes, and even furniture if there’s nothing else available.
+No matter how cute your new friend is, his tendency to chew is probably one of the most annoying problems.
+Dogs will happily chew everything from your books to your shoes, and even furniture if there’s nothing else available.

-Amongst the plethora of toys on the market, it’s important to be aware that a puppy has different needs than an adult canine.
-Similar to how human infants become cranky during teething, a young dog is no different.
+Amongst the plethora of toys on the market, it’s important to be aware that a young dog has different needs than an adult canine.
+Similar to how human infants become cranky during teething, a puppy is no different.

 Therefore, you want to seek out a toy that’s specially rated for his age.
 Chew toys have different textures and materials that help to provide stimulation to the gums, while minimizing discomfort.

 You shouldn’t let your puppy roam freely before he’s fully house trained and knows his limits.
-This isn’t only about convenience, but about safety as well.
+This isn’t only about convenience, but about safety.

-Just as you want to be sure your pup doesn’t have an accident on your floor, you want to also be sure he’s not messing with electrical wires, household chemicals, or anything else that could be dangerous (more on this later).
+Just as you want to be sure he doesn’t have an accident on your floor, you want to also be sure he’s not messing with electrical wires, household chemicals, or anything else that could be dangerous (more on this later).

-Also, remember that as well behaved as he may be with you and your family, a protective nature is instinctual.
+Also, remember that as well behaved as your pup may be with you and your family, a protective nature is instinctual.

-Don’t let strangers suddenly approach your puppy, and take measures to put him in confinement or a separate room when unfamiliar people visit your home.
+For this reason, don’t let strangers suddenly approach him, and take measures to put him in confinement or a separate room when unfamiliar people visit your home.

 A dog playpen is an excellent solution for both of these issues.

-For best results, consider leaving the playpen open most of the time.
+For best results, be sure to leave the playpen open.
 Not only will your pooch begin to recognize it as a regular part of his day to day surrounding, but he will also begin to imprint upon it as a safe space.

 Another way to isolate your puppy from the rest of the house is by using a pet gate.